apacheignite/documentation/odbc-driver/odbc-driver.md

 [block:callout]
 {
   "type": "info",
-  "title": "Cross-Cache Queries",
-  "body": "Cache that the driver is connected to is treated as the default schema.
-To query across multiple caches, [Cross-Cache Query](/docs/cache-queries#cross-cache-queries) functionality can be used."
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
   "title": "Joins and Collocation",
   "body": "Just like with [Cache SQL Queries](doc:cache-queries) used from `IgniteCache` API, joins on `PARTITIONED` caches will work correctly only if joined objects are stored in collocated mode.
 Refer to [Affinity Collocation](/docs/affinity-collocation#collocate-data-with-data) for more details."
 }